Deleting edges to restrict the size of an epidemic in temporal networks: Computational hardness

 \section{Computational hardness}

-In this section we show that both \tempEdgeDel\ and \tempEdgeLabelDel\ are NP-complete and, more specifically, they are W[1]-hard when parameterized by the number~$k$ of deleted edges (resp.~time-edges).
-First we show in the next theorem that both problems are W[1]-hard with respect to $k$; note that both problems are trivially in XP with respect to this parameter.
+The main results of this section demonstrate that \tempEdgeDel\ is NP-complete even under very strong restrictions on the input.
+Our first result shows that the trivial brute-force algorithm, running in time $n^{\mathcal{O}(k)}$, in which we consider all possible sets of $k$ edges to delete, cannot be significantly improved in general.

-\begin{theorem} \tempEdgeDel\ (resp.~\tempEdgeLabelDel) is W[1]-hard when parameterized by the maximum number $k$ of edges (resp.~time-edges) that can be removed, even when the input temporal graph has the lifetime 2. \end{theorem} \begin{proof} We provide a standard parameterized $m$-reduction from the following W[1]-complete problem.

-\fbox{ } We describe our hardness reduction for \tempEdgeDel.
-However, as the constructed temporal graph has exactly one label per edge, this reduction also implies W[1]-hardness for \tempEdgeLabelDel.
-First note that, without loss of generality, we may assume that~$r \geq 3$, as otherwise the problem is trivial.
+\begin{theorem} \tempEdgeDel\ is W[1]-hard when parameterised by the maximum number $k$ of edges that can be removed, even when the input temporal graph has the lifetime 2.
+Moreover, assuming the Exponential Time Hypothesis (ETH), there is no $f(k) \tau^{o(k)}$ time algorithm for \tempEdgeDel, where $\tau$ is the size of the input temporal graph. \end{theorem} \begin{proof} We provide a standard parameterised $m$-reduction from the following W[1]-complete problem. \fbox{ } First note that, without loss of generality, we may assume that~$r \geq 3$, as otherwise the problem is trivial.
 Let $(G=(V_G,E_G),r)$ be the input to an instance of \textsc{Clique}; we denote $n = |V_G|$ and $m = |E_G|$.
 We will construct an instance $((H,\timeFunc),k,h)$ of \tempEdgeDel, which is a yes-instance if and only if $(G,r)$ is a yes-instance for \textsc{Clique}.
 Note that, without loss of generality we may assume that $m > r + \binom{r}{2}$; otherwise there cannot be more than $r+3$ vertices of degree at least $r-1$ in $G$, and thus we can check all possible sets of $r$ vertices with degree at least $r-1$ in time $\mathcal{O}(r^3)$.

 We begin by defining $H = (V_H,E_H)$.
 The vertex set of $H$ is $V_H = \{s\} \cup V_G \cup E_G$.
 The edge set is